Film and Media Studies

 FMS 282ap Topics in Advanced Moving Image Production-Advanced Production (4 Credits)

 Through conventional filmmaking aesthetics and techniques, this advanced course includes hands-on trainings and workshops geared toward creating a feature-length project.
 Developing a long-form narrative, experimental, documentary or episodic project, students write thirty pages of a full-length screenplay, while also producing, directing and editing a ten-minute sample clip.
 This course features DSLR digital video production, lighting and sound exercises, editing techniques and various distribution strategies.
-Prerequisites: FMS 150 & FMS 280 or ARS 162.
-Application and instructor permission required. {A}
+Prerequisites: FMS 150 and FMS 280 or ARS 162.
+Application and instructor permission required.
+Enrollment limited to 10. {A}

 Fall, Spring, Annually